potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 ``file_input``
 ...................

-A file input component that allows users to upload files to the application.
-The component automatically handles file upload operations without requiring manual when event handlers.
-Uploaded files are processed and made available through the backend file management system.
+A file input component that allows users to upload files to the backend.
+These files are not automatically activated, they need to be activated using the `activate_file` operation.
+When a file is chosen the event `change` is triggered, with this, the file name and content (in base 64) are added to the context, then, the corresponding `when` events are triggered.
+When allowing multiple selection of files, all `when` events will be processed for each file separate.

 **Attributes**
 :ref:`Class <Class>`,